 Benefits of an ESOP

-- Employee Ownership: ESOPs grant employees with an equity share in the company, which can improve motivation and loyalty.
+- Employee Ownership: ESOPs offer employees with an equity share in the company, which can heighten motivation and dedication.

 - Tax Benefits for the Company: Contributions to the ESOP are eligible for tax deduction, and the company can also receive tax benefits associated with the sale of stock to the ESOP.